 Don’t Wait for Too Long

-We often write about your photos’ and home movies’ short shelf life, but the risks of nitrate film merit a greater sense of urgency.
+We often write about your photos’ and home movies’ short shelf life, but the risks of this type of film merit a greater sense of urgency.
 We hope you’re at least ready to store these aging films properly, even if you don’t want to digitize just yet.

 Once you’re prepared for a film to digital transfer service, don’t forget to keep us in mind for all of your non-nitrate needs.
 Feel free to contact us in the meantime with any questions about your vintage movie film.
 We’re happy to help!